Join us for Day #7 of the 20 Day Budget Bootcamp!

-4. Did you know that you could Stack Coupons for even more savings?!?
+3. Did you know that you could Stack Coupons for even more savings?!?

 Did you know that you can stack a STORE coupon with a manufacturer coupon and use both coupons on the same item?
 This is when saving money gets fun!
 Here is an example of a stacking coupon deal at Wegmans:

 This is called stacking coupons.
-Sometimes there are even money saving apps you can use to triple stack!
+Sometimes there are even money-saving apps you can use to triple stack!
 (There will be more on money saving apps on Day #16.)

 I also have 3 Facebook groups where there are myself and a few other bloggers that post updated deals daily.
 Check these out and join them if you want great deals, but don’t want to have to search for them yourself.

 I’ll print coupons and leave them on my printer.
 Then each Sunday I sit down for an hour or so and create my shopping list and menu for the week and cut any coupons that I will use that week from the newspaper or from what I printed out throughout the week.

 I realize that this post contains a TON of info (so much so that I don’t cover this much in a 2 hour coupon seminar!)
-So head OVER HERE to my 20 Day Buget Bootcamp Challenge for Day #7 and ask all of the coupon questions you want to over there!
-There is no such thing as a stupid question and this is a safe group to ask what you want to know about coupons!!!!!!!!!!
+So head OVER HERE to my 20 Day Budget Bootcamp Challenge for Day #7 and ask all of the coupon questions you want to over there!
+There is no such thing as a stupid question and this is a safe group to ask what you want to know about coupons!